brootaylor/brootaylor-v2/sites/eleventy/src/_content/pages/homepage.md

 layout: "layouts/homepage.njk"
 title: Hi, I'm Bruce.
 # Populates the `meta description` for a page
-summary: "Bruce lives in West Sussex, England with his family.
-He's a Frontend Developer / UI Engineer with nearly 2 decades of experience trying his best to help people build websites that stand the test of time."
+summary: "Bruce lives in Crawley, West Sussex, England with his family.
+He's a Frontend Web Developer / UI Engineer with nearly two decades of expertise in creating user-friendly websites."

 # Populates the opening / `lead` text on a page
 lead: